Cord Tissue Banking vs. Cord Blood Banking - Baby Chick

 “We believe strongly in the value of preserving as many stem cells as possible from every available source when a baby is born,” said Americord CEO Martin Smithmyer.
 “Our commitment to delivering the highest quality services at the lowest possible price is making it possible for more expectant parents to preserve more of their baby’s stem cells than they can with any other cord blood bank.”

-A lot of parents are nervous to bite the bullet and pay to bank their baby’s cord blood or cord tissue because they aren’t sure if they will ever need these stem cells.
-Although it is difficult to estimate the likelihood of using stem cells, some published studies have estimated the chance of needing a stem cell transplant from any source (i.e. cord blood, etc) to be:
+Many parents are nervous to bite the bullet and pay for banking their baby’s cord blood or cord tissue.
+This is because they aren’t sure if they’ll ever need these stem cells.
+Although it’s difficult to estimate the likelihood of using stem cells, some published studies have estimated the chance of needing a stem cell transplant from any source (i.e., cord blood, etc.) to be the following:

-2. The chance of an individual needing stem cells (either their own or from someone else) for transplantation over the course of their lifetime, is estimated to be about 1 in 217 (ages 0-70).
+2. The chance of an individual needing stem cells (either their own or from someone else) for transplantation over the course of their lifetime is estimated to be about 1 in 217 (ages 0 to 70).10

-While the probability of a child needing a transplant (e.g. for leukemia) in early childhood is low, the emerging regenerative medicine technologies and clinical trials taking place support parents researching their options for the future.
+These estimates don’t include future therapies that may develop over time.
+While the probability of a child needing a transplant (e.g., for leukemia) in early childhood is likely low, the emerging regenerative medicine technologies and clinical trials taking place support parents in researching their options for the future.

-Ultimately the choice of banking these precious stem cells belongs to the parents.
-If you are interested in collecting your baby’s cord blood or cord tissue, talk to your obstetrician or midwife for more information and be sure to do your research too.
+Ultimately, the choice of banking these precious stem cells belongs to the parents.
+If you’re thinking about collecting your baby’s cord blood or cord tissue, talk to your obstetrician or midwife for more information.
+And be sure to do your own research, too.

 Share